sotrh/learn-wgpu/docs/beginner/tutorial7-instancing/README.md

 ![./forest.png](./forest.png)

+## Demo

+<WasmExample example="tutorial7_instancing"></WasmExample>

+<AutoGithubLink/>

 ## Challenge

 Modify the position and/or rotation of the instances every frame.

-<WasmExample example="tutorial7_instancing"></WasmExample>

-<AutoGithubLink/>